maniaclab/afmetrics_collector/README.md

 For sites that wish to share usage metrics, but not info such as usernames and hostnames, data obfuscation flags `-o`, `-O`, and `-z` have been added:

 > `-o` : user name obfuscation
+>
-> `-O` : host name obfuscation (followed by a string domanin name, ex.: -O 'bnl.gov')
+> `-O` : host name obfuscation, followed by a string domanin name, ex.: `-O 'bnl.gov'`
+>
-> `-z` : (optional) salt to make user obfuscation more secure, ex.: -o -z '5tKC%>f&%#hg'
+> `-z` : (optional) salt to make user obfuscation more secure, ex.: `-o -z '5tKC%>f&%#hg'`

-Afmetrics_collector can be run as users other than root.
+Afmetrics_collector can be run as users other than **root**.
 If you wish to do this, make sure the ownership/permissions of the `/var/log/afmetrics` directory is such that the desired user can write to it

 A full example using all of the obfuscation and a local debug running as user 'nobody' might look something like this: